hkhanna/klmd/README.md

 [# Payment Terms] Payment is due within 30 days...
 [# Termination] Either party may terminate...

-The confidentiality obligations in Section [#confidentiality] shall survive termination.
+The confidentiality obligations in [#confidentiality] shall survive termination.
-Subject to Section [#payment-terms], all fees are non-refundable.
+Subject to [#payment-terms], all fees are non-refundable.
-Termination procedures are detailed in Section [#termination].
+Termination procedures are detailed in [#termination].
 ```

 **Example rendered output:**